 Jenn Bakalar is a professional arts educator, as well as visual and multi-media artist whose work deals with female physical and social identities.
 After graduating from SUNY Purchase College in 2009 with a BFA in Painting and Drawing and Minor in Art History, Bakalar resided in Brooklyn, New York where she earned a Masters Degree in Arts Education from CUNY Brooklyn College.
-She works simultaneously in 2-D and 3-D media as well as performance, music and dance collaborations with other artists.
-In her current process, the dichotomy of innately female capabilities of reproduction correspond to inversely damaging forces.
 Often autobiographical, Bakalar’s visual exploration of the feminine identity proposes the female force as a balance of positive and negative, creative and destructive.
-She currently lives in Asheville, North Carolina and continues to pursue collaborations and teaching opportunities.
+She currently lives in New Hampshire and continues to pursue collaborations and teaching opportunities.

 MA, Arts Education: Brooklyn College 2017